A guided evening of Western history, line dancing, and bull riding

 7 hours

-Museum, dinner, guide
+Museum, dinner, club entry

 Yes.
 You must be 21 or older to enter Cowboys Club and to drink alcohol.